mariaschuld/speaker-landscapes/README.rst

 3. Training the word embedding
 ------------------------------

-Open the "train_embedding.ipynb" notebook and run all cells in consecutive order.
+Open the ``train_embedding.ipynb`` notebook and run all cells in consecutive order.

-The main folder now has a new file called "word_embedding.emb".
+The main folder now has a new file called ``word_embedding.emb``.
 This stores the embedding (i.e. a mapping from word to vectors) in gensim's KeyedVector format.

 Note: each time the notebook is run, it will produce the same outcome.
 However, this is a result of fixing random seeds in training and data loader.